orbtl-ai/DebrisScan/README.md

 ```
 > **Note**
 > The first time you run this command it will take a while to download and
-> install all of the necessary software dependencies.
+> install all the necessary software dependencies.
 However, subsequent runs
 > will be much faster.